 When an organic mulch is used that is still a bit fresh, you may need to added Nitrogen (such as Urea, Sulphate of Ammonia – about 5g N/m2).
 This is because the increase of nitrogen in the soil gets the nitrogen eating Bacteria working in overdrive eating up all the available nitrogen and depriving the plant of nitrogen.
 It is very short lived but the plant suffers as a result.

-(note from Vicki – I have noticed in my experiments in the perspex pots that worms will take organic matter from the top layers deep down into the soil reducing the compaction, aerating the soil, and allowing for better drainage.
+Note from Vicki – I have noticed in my experiments in Perspex pots that worms will take organic matter from the top layers deep down into the soil reducing the compaction, aerating the soil, and allowing for better drainage.
 This was especially evident when I used shredded bamboo as it decomposes very slowly.
-It does not do the same thing with grass clippings as grass clippings break down quicker to become composted soil.)
+It does not do the same thing with grass clippings as grass clippings break down quicker to become composted soil in the top 15cm layer.
+But the shredded bamboo broke down slowly over time deep down at the 30cm layer around the base of the Compot.
+Using shredded bamboo on sandy or clay soil in conjunction with a Compot will dramatically improve your soil over time.
+It is not an overnight fix but it will absolutely improve your sandy or clay soil.

 The ideal mulch thickness is:-